AJWyman1/FakeNews/README.md

 ### **Raw Data**
 [The dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) was sourced from Kaggle.
-It comes in two separate csv files one containing Fake news articles and the other with true news articles both
+It comes in two separate csv files one containing Fake news articles and the other with True news articles both with ~20,000 articles the dataset was evenly split at 51/49.
-Dataset came in two separate `csv` files one containing only fake news and the other with true news.
-With ~20,000 articles in each csv the dataset was evenly split.
 Because of this even split I will be using accuracy as my scoring metric.

 ## **Fake News**